German aircraft carrier I (1915): Conversion

 She was launched as the passenger ship Ausonia on 15 April 1915.
-While the ship was still being fitted out, the German navy decided to convert her into an aircraft carrier.
+While the ship was still being fitted out, the German navy decided to convert her into an aircraft carrier, which was given the provisional designation "I".
 The proposed design was completed by 1918, but by then, the majority of naval construction efforts were diverted to building new U-boats.
 The demands on labor and resources the war imposed on the German economy reduced the shipbuilding industry to barely being able to cover the maintenance and repair needs of the High Seas Fleet.
 What resources were left over were by 1918 funneled into U-boat production.
 As a result of the growing importance of U-boat construction and a moratorium on new surface ships imposed by the Reichsmarineamt (RMA—the Imperial Navy Office), the conversion project was abandoned.

 The design influenced the planned conversion of the armored cruiser SMS Roon into a seaplane carrier.
-This plan too, however, was scrapped.
+This plan too, however, was scrapped when the war ended in Germany's defeat.
+The Treaty of Versailles that ended the war prohibited Germany from maintaining any military aircraft, including naval aviation.
 In 1920, the Italian shipping company canceled its order for Ausonia because the post-war inflation in Germany substantially increased the price of the ship.
 As a result, she was sold to ship breakers in 1922 and broken up for scrap.